PIERRE LAUGIER AND LP CREATION

 LP Creation was set-up in 1993 when I began building my all-opening, super-detailed models, completely transforming AMR, Tameo and Meri kits.
 I was fortunate to gain recognition with my Formula One models at the UK’s Modelex exhibitions during the 1990’s.
 My commitment to accuracy has enabled LP Creation to earn an international reputation in the world of hand-built, 1:43 scale, motorsport models and my work is sought after by collectors around the world in Japan, Europe and the USA.

 Since constructing a Lancia D50, my first scratch-built model featuring opening and closing bodywork, I have continued to refine my techniques from my workhop, firstly in Aix-en-Provence, and then since 2015 in Marseille, and I no longer rely only on kit components for my models, preferring instead to make my own parts, usually in brass.
 One of my best-known models, a Maserati Tipo 63, was a complete labour of love and took me almost two years to make.
-My most recent creation from scratch was an Alfa Romeo 8C 2900B Coupe, Le Mans 1938.
-I have also been making various pre-war racing cars such as a number of different versions of the Alfa Romeo 8C 2300.
+A more recent creation from scratch was an Alfa Romeo 8C 2900B Coupe, Le Mans 1938.
+I have also been making various pre-war racing cars such as a number of different versions of the Alfa Romeo 8C 2300, and the Alfa Romeo P2 and P3.

-All my recent models can be found in the Models section of the site, including all my creations from scratch, as well as my 'bodybuck' models and my models built from kits.
+All my recent models and my works-in-progess can be found in the Models section of the site, including all my creations from scratch, as well as my 'bodybuck' models and my models built from kits.

 Please visit the Archive Gallery to see examples of some of my older projects.